hardwario/website/content/projects/bottle-party-game.en.md

 handbook:
 date: 2019-10-19T09:47:39.764Z
 description: >-
-  With the BigClown Starter Kit, create an IoT button that will draw a random member of your group of friends.
+  With the HARDWARIO Starter Kit, create an IoT button that will draw a random member of your group of friends.
 slug: play-spin-the-bottle-electronically
 meta_title: Play Spin the Bottle electronically with IoT
 meta_description: >-
-  With the BigClown Starter Kit, create an IoT button that will draw a random member of your group of friends.
+  With the HARDWARIO Starter Kit, create an IoT button that will draw a random member of your group of friends.
 image_preview: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1573640047/projects/project_placeholder.jpg